-Our CariCRIS financial strength rating of CariAis a world-class testimonial to our level of creditworthiness, and our ability to meet ongoing insurance obligations.
-Our high financial-asset credit quality, and the good diversification of our investment portfolio, are likely to cushion the impact of unexpected shocks to any single country or security in the seven (7) countries throughout the Caribbean Region in which we operate.
+This rating is a world-class testimonial to our level of creditworthiness and our ability to meet ongoing insurance obligations.
+Our high financialasset credit quality and good diversification of our investment portfolio are likely to cushion the impact of unexpected shocks to any single country or security in the seven (7) countries throughout the Caribbean Region in which we operate.

-Performance Indicators
+Beacon Insurance Performance Indicators